studentutu/shadertoy-to-unity-URP/README.md

 # shadertoy-to-unity-URP
 I will convert the hottest shaders from shadertoy to Universal SRP shader.
-Please support me for more to come :)
+I will try to update often; so watch it and support me for more to come :)

 ## Licence
 As you know shadertoy projects are licenced as